Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Numerical analysis

+We choose degree-2 polynomial approximation as our theorems suggested, and vary tensor dimension $d\in\{10,\ldots,100\}$ under each model configuration.
+Possible hyperparameters are the block number for {\bf Borda count}, {\bf LSE} and {\bf BAL}, and the singular-value threshold for {\bf Spectral}.
+Hyperparametes are set to achieve the best performance in the outputs.

-Figure~\ref{fig:method} shows that our algorithm {\bf Borda Count} achieves the best performance in all scenarios as the tensor dimension increases.
+Figure~\ref{fig:method} shows that our algorithm {\bf Borda count} achieves the best performance in all scenarios as the tensor dimension increases.
 The poor performance of {\bf Spectral} can be explained by the loss of multilinear structure in the tensor unfolding procedure.
-The sub-optimality of {\bf LSE} is possibly due to its limits in both statistics and computations.
-Statistically, our theorems have shown that constant block approximation results in sub-optimal rates compared to polynomial approximation.
-Computationally, the least-squares optimization~\eqref{eq:lseopt} is highly non-convex and computationally unstable.
+The sub-optimality of {\bf LSE} and {\bf BAL} is possibly due to its limits in both statistics and computations.
+Statistically, constant block approximation results in sub-optimal rates compared to polynomial approximation.
+Computationally, the least-squares optimization~\eqref{eq:lseopt} is computationally unstable.
 Figure~\ref{fig:contim} displays true signal tensors of three models and corresponding observed tensors of dimension $d = 80$ with Gaussian noise.
-We use oracle permutation $\pi$ to obtain the estimated signal tensor from the estimated permuted signal tensor $\hat\Theta\circ\hat\pi$ for the better visualization and comparisons.
-As shown in the figure, we see clearly that our method achieves the best signal recovery, thereby supporting the numerical results in Figure~\ref{fig:method}.
-The outperformance of {\bf Borda count} demonstrates the efficacy of our method.
+We use oracle permutation $\pi$ to obtain the estimated signal tensor from the estimated permuted signal tensor $\hat\Theta\circ\hat\pi$ for the better visualizations.
+We see that our {\bf Borda count} achieves the best signal recovery, thereby supporting the numerical results in Figure~\ref{fig:method}.

-\paragraph{Investigation of non-symmetric tensors.} Our models and techniques easily extend to non-symmetric tensors.
-We use non-symmetric functions to generate order-3 signal tensors; see detailed setup in Appendix~\ref{subsec:asym}.
-We choose hyperparameters that give the best accuracy for each method (see Table~\ref{tb:hyper}).
-Table~\ref{tb:asymresult} compares the MSEs from repeated simulations based on different methods under Models 1-5 (see Table~\ref{tb:md2}).
-We find that Borda count estimation outperforms all alternative methods for non-symmetric tensors.
-The results demonstrate the applicability of our method to general tensors.